 Dream group participants have said things like, ‘my dreams are the most honest part of myself.’
 We don’t deny or affirm such a statement as dreamworkers and guides.
 We simply invite: let’s see how that works for you ….

-Through doing careful, somewhat neutral dreamwork with a dreamer the dreamer gets to the place of recognizing through the ongoing dreamwork his or her dream and life issues, situations unresolved in the dream and in the life.
+Through doing careful, somewhat neutral dreamwork with a dreamer the dreamer gets to the place of recognizing through the ongoing dreamwork his or her dream and life issues, situations unresolved in the dream and in life.
 We use the method: similarities and contrasts.
 We get many real issues identified.
 We enact solutions to these issues using dreamwork methods, not ego-dominated methods or outside symbol systems such as ‘New Age philosophy.’

 Thus prepared in the middle ground of active and ongoing dreamwork, the dreamer is prepared now to go out into life and act differently and more effectively in dealing with life’s situations.
-The effects of this dreamwork and lifework process can often be summarized in wisdom statement or dream teachings.
+The effects of this dreamwork and lifework process can often be summarized in wisdom statements or dream teachings.
 One example is: to face the negative go through the negative and integrate the negative with the positive.
 This sounds complicated but it works out well when applied to working with nightmares for instance*.

 One dreamer dreamed of floating out to sea until she woke up in extreme fear.
 The enactment was to have four of her dream group float her out to sea to the limit of her fears, and then bring her back into shore.
 This was the teaching that her fears are real but that she can also set limits to how much of the dark side she lets go to, an ego development teaching.